Synthetic Experience Replay: Conclusion

 \section{Conclusion}

 In this paper, we proposed \ouralgo, a powerful and general method for upsampling agent experiences in any reinforcement learning algorithm using experience replay.
-We integrated \ouralgo with ease on four distinct algorithms, each fine-tuned for its own use case, \textbf{with no algorithmic modification}.
+We integrated \ouralgo with ease on \textbf{six distinct algorithms across proprioceptive and pixel-based environments}, each fine-tuned for its own use case, \textbf{with no algorithmic modification}.
 Our results show the potential of synthetic training data when combined with modern diffusion models.
 In offline reinforcement learning, \ouralgo allows training from extremely small datasets, scaling up policy and value networks, and high levels of data compression.
-In online reinforcement learning, the additional data allows online agents to use higher update-to-data ratios leading to increased sample efficiency.
+In online reinforcement learning, the additional data allows agents to use much higher update-to-data ratios leading to increased sample efficiency.

-We believe that scaling \ouralgo to more settings would unlock exciting new capabilities for RL agents. \ouralgo could readily be extended to $n$-step formulations of experience replay by simply expanding the input space of the diffusion model.
-Furthermore, as diffusion models have to date been largely applied in the visual domain, we expect the findings of this paper to transfer to an even greater extent in the visual setting.
-One could leverage the generalization capability of image-based diffusion models to synthesize novel views and configurations of a pixel-based environment.
-Finally, by leveraging guidance for diffusion models~\citep{ho2021classifierfree}, the generated synthetic data could be biased towards certain modes, resulting in new, transferable, and composable sampling strategies for RL algorithms.
+We have demonstrated that \ouralgo is a scalable approach and believe that extending it to more settings would unlock extremely exciting new capabilities for RL agents. \ouralgo could readily be extended to $n$-step formulations of experience replay by simply expanding the input space of the diffusion model.
+Furthermore, whilst we demonstrated an effective method to generate synthetic data in latent space for pixel-based settings, exciting future work could involve generating transitions in the original image space.
+In particular, one could consider fine-tuning large pre-trained foundation models~\citep{rombach2021highresolution} and leveraging their generalization capability to synthesize novel views and configurations of a pixel-based environment.
+Finally, by using guidance for diffusion models~\citep{ho2021classifierfree}, the generated synthetic data could be biased towards certain modes, resulting in transferable and composable sampling strategies for RL algorithms.